American Numismatic Society: Library

-The library of the ANS houses over 100,000 items and is one of the most comprehensive collections of numismatic literature including books, periodicals, auction catalogs, manuscripts, photographs, and pamphlets.
+The library of the ANS houses over 100,000 items and is one of the most comprehensive collections of numismatic literature, including books, periodicals, auction catalogs, manuscripts, photographs, and pamphlets.
 A special part of the library is the Rare Books Room with its unique collection of antique numismatic literature.

 Publications

 The ANS is also an active disseminator of research.
-As the largest non-profit numismatic publishing house in the world, ANS issues books, periodicals, monographs, catalogues, conference papers, and conference proceedings in a variety of series and special issues.
+As the largest non-profit numismatic publishing house in the world, ANS issues books, periodicals, monographs, catalogs, conference papers, and conference proceedings in a variety of series and special issues.
 Currently the ANS publishes three periodicals: the annual American Journal of Numismatics (1866–1924 and 1989–present), the triannual Colonial Newsletter (1960–present), and the quarterly ANS Magazine (2001–present).
 Electronic publications are the monthly "ANS eNews" and the "Pocket Change" blog.
 The ANS also publishes books on coins and medals.
-Past publications have included the Numismatic Literature journal (1947-2007).
+Past publications have included the Numismatic Literature journal (1947–2007).

 Awards

-The ANS gives multiple awards to people contributing to numismatics and the Society.
+The ANS gives multiple awards to people contributing to numismatics and the society.

 The Huntington Medal Award is conferred annually in honor of Archer M. Huntington, who was an important contributor to the ANS at the beginning of the 20th century.
 This award recognizes outstanding career contributions to numismatic scholarship.
 The first such award was conferred to Edward T. Newell in 1918.

 The Saltus Medal Award is named after J. Sanford Saltus, who initiated this award in 1913.
-This award is given to sculptors “for distinguished achievement in the field of the art of the medal”.
-While this medal was at first only given to Americans, since 1983 foreign artists are also eligible to receive this award.
-The 2011 award recipient was Portuguese artist João Duarte and previous winners are on the List of Saltus Award winners.
+This award is given to sculptors “for distinguished achievement in the field of the art of the medal.”
+Though this medal was at first only given to Americans, foreign artists have been eligible recipients of it since 1983.
+The 2011 award recipient was Portuguese artist João Duarte, and previous winners are on the List of Saltus Award winners.